THE STORY BEHIND THE DEATH OF AN IBADAN POLITICAL DIGNITARY IN 1958, ADELABU ADEGOKE (PECULIAR PENKELEMESI)

 Albert Younan was the one driving the ash-grey Peugeot saloon car.
 Adelabu was seated beside him.
 Two of Adelabu’s aides were also in the car.

-Without warning, the Peugeot collided head on with a light yellow Austin which was on its way to Lagos.
+Without warning, the Peugeot collided head-on with a light yellow Austin which was on its way to Lagos.

-The force of the collision was such that the Austin somersaulted and came to rest upside down facing back the way it had come.
+The force of the collision was such that the Austin somersaulted and came to rest upside-down facing back the way it had come.
 The Peugeot cracked under the impact.
 It burst into flames.

 Ha!
 Ikunle Abiyamo o!

-Travellers who witnessed the accident rushed to the aid of the victims.
+Travelers who witnessed the accident rushed to the aid of the victims.
 They successfully extinguished the fire.
 Of the four passengers in the Peugeot car, only the driver, Albert Younan, was alive.
 Though he was injured, he was still breathing.